jm3mendez/GettingAndCleaningData/README.md

-Instruction list
+## Instruction list

-Describe the procedure
+Describing the procedure

 The procedure involved two environment: R preferently an Linux (just to extract and preapare the information).